 Our teaching methods are designed to develop both your knowledge and also skills that enhance employability.
 Methods include small group work, practical activities, workshops, lectures, tutorials, computer-based learning, presentations and independent learning.

 There are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include essays, reports, practical work and presentations.

-You can also choose modules in sport and exercise leadership which can result in Skills Active accredited Gym Instructor, Personal Trainer and Exercise Referral awards at no additional cost.
+You can also choose modules which can result in PD:Approval accredited Personal Trainer and Exercise Referral awards at no additional cost.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Our typical offer is

 If your qualification is not listed above, please contact the Student Administration team at firstname.lastname@example.org for further advice.